ShowYoungg/Baking_App/README.md

 * [ExoPlayer](https://github.com/google/ExoPlayer)

 ## Project Overview
-You will productionize an app, taking it from a functional state to a production-ready state.
-This will involve finding and handling error cases, adding accessibility features, allowing for localization, adding a widget, and adding a library.
+I did productionize an app, taking it from a no state to a production-ready state.
+This involves finding and handling error cases, adding accessibility features, allowing for localization, adding a widget, and adding a library.

 ## Why this Project?
 As a working Android developer, you often have to create and implement apps where you are responsible for designing and planning the steps you need to take to create a production-ready app.
 Unlike Popular Movies where we gave you an implementation guide, it will be up to you to figure things out for the Baking App.

-## What Will I Learn?
+## What I Learned
-In this project you will:
+In this project I did:
 * Use MediaPlayer/Exoplayer to display videos.
 * Handle error cases in Android.
-* Add a widget to your app experience.
+* Add a widget to the app experience.
-* Leverage a third-party library in your app.
+* Leverage a third-party library in the app.
 * Use Fragments to create a responsive design that works on phones and tablets.

 ## Rubric